gwax/gwax.github.io/posts/2017/11/grenadine.rst

 #.
 Juice your pomegranates and run the juice through a strainer to remove
     the seeds and larger pulp.
 I find an electric citrus reamer works quite well for juicing a pomegranate.
 #.
-Mix the sugar with the Xanthan Gum.
-Xanthan gum is tricky to work with
-    and tends to clump or form gelatinous regions; I find it easiest if the Xanthan Gum is spread out in the sugar before adding to the liquid.
-#.
 Heat pomegranate juice in a saucepan over medium heat.
 #.
-Slowly whisk in the sugar/Xanthan Gum mixture.
+Slowly whisk in the sugar.
 #.
 Add pomegranate molasses.
 #.
 Continue whisking, turning down heat if necessary to avoid boiling
 #.
 When all of the sugar is dissolved, turn off the heat.